DPDK/dpdk/doc/guides/nics/mlx5.rst

 - ``txq_mpw_hdr_dseg_en`` parameter [int]

   A nonzero value enables including two pointers in the first block of TX descriptor.
-This can be used to lessen CPU load for memory copy.
+The parameter is deprecated and ignored, kept for compatibility issue.

   Effective only when Enhanced MPS is supported.
 Disabled by default.